Estimated reading time: 13 minutes

 Sad but true; however, we can add ways to lower the costs involved with food shopping.

-Top 12 Expensive Canadian Grocery Stores
+Top 12 Most Expensive Canadian Grocery Stores

 My top 3 picks for Ontario are Metro, Foodland, and Longos for the most expensive Canadian Grocery stores.